-Alcohol poisoning occurs when excessive amounts of alcohol begin to interfere with the automatic functions of your body such as:
+Alcohol poisoning occurs when excessive amounts of alcohol start to interfere with the body's automatic functions, such as:

-- accidents and injury – it is estimated that 70% of all visits to accident and emergency (A&E) departments at peak times are due to alcohol misuse
+- accidents and injury – more than 1 in 10 visits to accident and emergency (A&E) departments are because of alcohol-related illnesses

-- involvement in violence and antisocial behaviour – in Wales and England each year, there are over 1.2 million violent incidents are linked to alcohol misuse
+- violence and antisocial behaviour – each year in England more than 1.2 million violent incidents are linked to alcohol misuse

-- practicing unsafe sex – which can lead to unplanned pregnancies and sexually transmitted infections (STIs)
+- unsafe sex – this can lead to unplanned pregnancies and sexually transmitted infections (STIs)

-- loss of personal possessions – many people lose personal possessions, such as their wallet or phone, when they are drunk
+- loss of personal possessions – many people lose personal possessions, such as their wallet or mobile phone, when they're drunk

-- unscheduled time off work or college – which could put your education, or job, at risk
+- unplanned time off work or college – this could put your job or education at risk

 Long-term effects of alcohol misuse

-Long-term alcohol misuse can weaken your immune system, making you more vulnerable to serious infection.
-It can also weaken your bones, placing you at greater risk of fracturing, or breaking, them.
+Long-term alcohol misuse can weaken your immune system, making you more vulnerable to serious infections.
+It can also weaken your bones, placing you at greater risk of fracturing or breaking them.

-The long-term health risks of alcohol misuse include:
+There are many long-term health risks associated with alcohol misuse.
+They include: